ParallelMaths/parallel/pages/8-07-curious-bear-doctor-who.md

 And now for something completely different.
 Monty Python’s Flying Circus was one of the BBC’s most anarchic and revolutionary comedy shows.
 The sketches were based on a whole series of absurd premises, such as the Ministry of Silly Walks and a customer complaining about a dead parrot.

 As far as I know, they only once touched on mathematics.
 Maths and philosophy overlap when it comes to the subject of logic, so take a look at this sketch titled “The Philosophers’ Football Match” and try to answer these two questions.
 You might need to do some googling.
 (By the way, as you watch this video, does it remind you of something that might appear on "Horrible Histories"?
-I suspect that some of the “Horrible Histories” silliness was inspired by Monty Python.
+I suspect that some of the "Horrible Histories" silliness was inspired by Monty Python.

 @[youtube](ur5fGSBsfq8?rel=0)